bytestring-net/bevy_lunex/README.md

 [![Released API docs](https://docs.rs/bevy_lunex/badge.svg)](https://docs.rs/bevy_lunex)

 Blazingly fast ***path*** based ***modular layout system*** built on top of **Bevy ECS**.
 It positions rectangles with user defined relations to achieve dynamic layout.

+*Note: Currently WIP development.
+It is not released on crates.io because version 0.1 is still not ready.
+Once Bevy 0.12 is finished and required PRs in 0.12 milestone are merged, this crate will be officially released.*
 ## === Showcase ===
 ![image](https://github.com/bytestring-net/bevy_lunex/assets/49441831/73d96dd1-d851-4a9f-9d58-11aba63e579d)